jamesr1775/Sorting-Visualiser/README.md

 #### Known Bugs
 1. Zooming in on chrome causes the bar chart to fold bars to next rows
+2. Discovered that the swapping heights chart jitter bug is only fixed for bubble sort and occurs in merge sort.
+3. answer explanation button remains visible when different algorithm is loaded.
+4. Take quiz should not be visible until an algorithm is selected.

 ## Deployment
 ### GitHub Pages